amarjithmeethalemalayil/amarjithmeethalemalayil/README.md

 ki# AMARJITH M M
 Hi there!
 I'm a Flutter developer with a passion for building impactful mobile apps.
 Currently, I’m working on a Mental Health App as part of a freelance project, focusing on supporting users with their mental wellness journey.<br><br>Alongside my work in Flutter, I’m also learning Node.js to enhance my backend development skills and explore full-stack possibilities.
-I’m always looking to grow and take on new challenges.<br><br>Feel free to explore my repositories, and don't hesitate to reach out if you have anyquestions  or collaborations opportunities.........
+I’m always looking to grow and take on new challenges.<br><br>Feel free to explore my repositories, and don't hesitate to reach out if you have anyquestions  or collaborations opportunities........